 CPP Breakeven Point

 Although you get lower CPP benefits if you start to collect at age 60, you potentially take it for longer than someone who starts at age 65.

 So what’s the breakeven point?

-Based on the chart below, if you take CPP at age 65, you will start benefitting from the extra monthly payments (compared to the 60-year old taker) when you reach age 74 or 73.9 years to be precise.
+Based on the chart below, if you take CPP at age 65, you will benefit from the extra monthly payments (compared to the 60-year-old taker) when you reach age 74 or 73.9 years, to be precise.

-And, compared to someone who started collecting CPP at age 61, you will start earning more money overall when you reach age 75 (or 74.9 years).
+And, compared to someone who started collecting CPP at age 61, you will earn more overall when you reach age 75 (or 74.9 years).